minswap/bigint/README.md

 # bigint

-Go's `big.Int` is mutable to enable flexibily and performance tuning but sometimes immutability is more desired.
+Go's `big.Int` is mutable to enable flexibility in performance tuning but sometimes immutability is more desired.
 To write immutable code with `big.Int` we need to be really verbose like `new(big.Int).Add(a, b)`.
 This package provides an immutable wrapper around `big.Int`.
 Other than the immutability, it tries to be as similar to `big.Int` as possible.
 Examples:

 | int                 | big.Int                                     | bigint                       |
 | ------------------- | ------------------------------------------- | ---------------------------- |